Essay 10

 But its fury is like that of thunder and tempest, which exhaust themselves in a little time, and leave the air more calm and serene than before.

-When the first fire of enthusiasm is spent, men naturally, in all fanatical sects, sink into the greatest coolness in sacred matters.
-There being no body of men among them, endowed with sufficient authority, whose interest is concerned to support the religious spirit.
-No rites, no ceremonies, no holy observances, which may enter into the common train of life, and preserve the sacred principles from oblivion.
+When the first fire of enthusiasm is spent, men in fanatical sects sink into the greatest coolness in sacred matters.
+This is because no one among them has sufficient authority to support the religious spirit.
+They have no rites, no ceremonies, no holy observances to enter into the common train of life and preserve the sacred principles from oblivion.

 On the contrary, superstition:

-• is acceptable to the magistrate and seems inoffensive to the people until the priest, having firmly established his authority, becomes the tyrant by his endless contentions, persecutions, and religious wars.
+- seems inoffensive to the people until the priest becomes the tyrant by his endless contentions, persecutions, and religious wars.

-How smoothly did the Roman church advance in her acquisition of power?
-But into what dismal convulsions did she throw all Europe, in order to maintain it?
-On the other hand, our sectaries,° who were formerly such dangerous bigots, are now become very free reasoners; and the quakers seem to approach nearly the only regular body of deists in the universe, the literati, or the disciples of Confucius in China.
+On the other hand, our sectaries, who were formerly such dangerous bigots, are now very free reasoners.
+The Quakers seem to approach nearly the only regular body of deists in the universe, the literati, or the disciples of Confucius in China.

 Enthusiasm: